bespinian/serverless-workshop/README.md

    ```

 1. Press the `Test` button again to run the test
 1. Observe the failure in the test output.
-This is because your function has read only access to the `Jokes` table, but is secretly trying to write to it.
+This is because your function has read only access to the "jokes" table, but is secretly trying to write to it.

 ### Already done?
-Try some of the bonus steps!
+Try some bonus steps!

 <details>
   <summary>Try it with the AWS CLI!</summary>

-1. Make sure the AWSUSER and ACCOUNT_ID environment variables are still set.
+1. Make sure the `AWSUSER` and `ACCOUNT_ID` environment variables are still set.

    ```shell
    export AWSUSER=<your AWS username>